HomagGroup/HOMAG-Connect/Applications/IntelliDivide/Samples/Requests/Template/Cutting/Readme.md

 {
     Name = "Sample",
     Machine = "productionAssist Cutting",
     Parameters = "Default",

-    // Name of the template as shown in the app ImportTemplate = "Excel"
+    ImportTemplate = "My import template" // Name of the template as shown in the app
 };
 ```